Semistable reductions and minimalities of invariants for group scheme actions on projective schemes: Introduction

 The following non-emptiness of $\MIL_x$, so of $\RSS_x$, is also one of our principal results.
 For technical reasons, we introduce some $\real$-building $\BT_G^{\real}(K)$ densely including $\BT_G(K)$ (see Subsection \ref{sec:building} for the details), which is also used in the proof of Theorem \ref{th:genmininvloc}.

 \begin{mainthm} In the setting of Theorem \ref{th:genmininvloc}, suppose in addition that the $\bR$-building $\BT_G^{\real}(K)$ is metrically complete.
 Then for any $x\in X^{\st}(\cL)$, we have

-\end{mainthm} For the related works to Theorem \ref{th:existence}, see \cite{Levy2012SemistableReduction} and \cite[Chapter 3]{Maculan2017DiophantineAppliOfGIT}.
-The completeness of $\BT_G^{\real}(K)$ might have its own interest.
+\end{mainthm} The completeness of $\BT_G^{\real}(K)$ might also have its own interest.
 In \cite{MSSS2013MetCompBTBldg}, this has been obtained when $K$ is spherically complete and a kind of boundary structure of $\BT_G(K)$, the Moufang polygon, falls into some types.
 For example, in the dynamical setting, in $n=1$ (and $G=\PGL_2$, $\GL_2$, or $\SL_2$) case, $\BT_G^{\real}(K)$ is complete (remarkably, in this $n=1$ dynamical case, the spherical completeness assumption is known to be redundant \cite{Rumely17}).
 We postpone in treating more closely this completeness matter to our forthcoming paper.